tomdickson1/PatternAnalysis-2025/recognition/s4698845_improved_unet_pelvis/README.md

 According to the 8:1:2 ratio, the number of images allocate to the train, validation and test sets should be 17.45, 2.18 and 4.36.
 Therefore, the patient with 2 images was allocated to the validation set, the patient with 4 images was allocated to the testing set, and the remaining patients were allocated to the testing set.

-The final number of images in each set was then 154, 19 and 38, which gives a ratio of 8:0.987:1.974.
+The final number of images in each set was then 154, 19 and 38, which gives a ratio of 8:0.987:1.974 - close to the target split ratio.

+## Network Structure

+### Layers

+[image of network from paper]

+explanation of key bits?

+### Loss Function

+Soft dice loss

+### Optimisation

+Half precision

 ## Results